epogrebnyak/lamr/lamr/README.md

 # lamr

-Python course for beginners available both as a command line tool and a web site (in the making).
+Python course for beginners, at command line tool and on the web.

 User scenarios: